google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

 To complete TODO SW-5 in __app/service-worker.js__, write the code to delete unused caches in the  [`activate` event handler](/web/fundamentals/instant-and-offline/offline-cookbook/#on-activate).
-You should create a "whitelist" of caches currently in use that should not be deleted (such as the `e-commerce-v1` cache).
+You should create an "allowlist" of caches currently in use that should not be deleted (such as the `e-commerce-v1` cache).
 Use `caches.keys()` to get a list of the cache names.
-Then, inside `Promise.all`, map the array containing the cache names to a function that deletes each cache not in the whitelist.
+Then, inside `Promise.all`, map the array containing the cache names to a function that deletes each cache not in the allowlist.
 Save the file when you have completed this step.